cmg2146/webauthn-test-api/README.md

 To run any dotnet CLI command, you will need version 6.0.x of the .NET SDK installed on your machine.
 You can get it [here](https://dotnet.microsoft.com/en-us/download/dotnet/6.0).

+* TODO: Finish front-end
-* TODO: Setup proxy, https wih Vue in dev.
-Configure proxy with nginx in prod.
-Configure CORS in api
+* TODO: Configure proxy with nginx in prod.
 * TODO: Setup <span>ASP.</span>NET core debugging w/docker
 * TODO: Setup ARM template, possibly with build pipeline